 But did we manage to squeeze out long-tail searches from our core B2B marketing phrases?
 The answer is yes.
 We’ve had 230 entrances from nearly 150 search queries.
 And it’s still coming now.

-Sources – Kimono searches
+Sources – Robe searches

-And how much did we annoy people coming for a peek down a real ‘Open Kimono’?
+And how much did we annoy people coming for a peek down a real ‘Open Robe’?
 Strangely the metrics stack up reasonably well because most of the traffic is from people looking for our project.

 We built enough brand awareness (no doubt helped by an evocative name) that people could remember and find us.
 Bonus!

 Both or neither.
 The impasse breaking advice (complete with recommendations) helped get the project back on track by showing the project’s goals could be broadened rather than narrowed because: